habeebmh/rapsheet/README.md

 # rapsheet

-A site that allows you to see if a song is consius or not.
+A site that allows you to see if a song is conscious or not.

 Written in Python with Flask.